Yani-Jivkov/yani-jivkov/README.md

 - 🌱 I’m currently learning **in SoftUni, School.**

-- 👨‍💻 All of my projects are available at [https://github.com/Yani-Jivkov](https://github.com/Yani-Jivkov)
+- 👨‍💻 All of my projects are available here [https://github.com/Yani-Jivkov](https://github.com/Yani-Jivkov)

 - 💬 Ask me about **python or anything!**